Emily Ratajkowski Shows Off Abs In Crop Top And Matching Bikini Bottoms

 “Ok I’m ready to place my order with you,” said one fan.

-“omg playboy vibes,” said another.
+“omg playboy vibes,” wrote another excited fan.

 “WANT THEM ALL,” said a third.

-Even actress Hailee Steinfeld stopped by to gush over Ratajkowski’s looks.
+Even Bumblebee actress Hailee Steinfeld stopped by to gush over Ratajkowski’s sensational looks.

 “Obsessed,” she said in a comment.

-The brown and gold set was the leading photo on Ratajkowski’s post, but she had a series of three photos showing herself wearing other clothes from her line.
+The brown-and-gold set was the leading photo on Ratajkowski’s post, but she had a series of three photos showing herself wearing other clothes from the line.

 Clicking through the photos revealed Ratajkowski sporting another similar crop top in orange and hot pink with matching bikini bottoms.
 The third picture showed Ratajkowski from behind posing in a sheer wrap top in brown, orange, and white.
 She appeared to be wearing a matching string bikini top under the wrap based on the crisscrossed straps down her back.
 The string bikini bottoms in the same brown, orange, and white design revealed a glimpse of Ratajkowski’s tanned, rounded derriere.

 As in the first photo, Ratajkowski kept her face obscured from sight, at most only giving viewers a look at the back of her head and her long, dark brown hair flowing down.
+Her makeup look could not be seen.

 Also on Tuesday, Ratajkowski had an entire photoshoot posted to her Instagram stories where she continued to showcase her new line.
 In those photos, Ratajkowski had more full-body pictures where her face was visible.